percolate/coffeeapi/README.md

  * <http://localhost:8080/> further instructions await you here.

 ### remote version
- * PR any changes into master...
+ * Continous Deployment is enabled
- * Ask Ops to deploy.
+ * Push to master and changes will go live.